jsommers/cbook/basictypes.rst

    .. index:: initialization, =

-   Unlike Java, variables in C do not have their memory cleared or set in any way when they are allocated at run time.
+   Unlike Java, **variables in C do not have their memory cleared or set in any way when they are allocated at run time**.
 The value in a variable at the time it is declared is *undefined*: it is likely to be filled with what ever variable or value previously occupied that particular location in memory.
 Or it might be zeroes.
 Or it might be filled with fuzzy pink pandas.
 The point is that you should never assume that a variable has any value stored in it at the time of declaration.
 As a result, you should almost always *explicitly initialize variables* at the point of declaration.
 A good compiler will (usually) tell you when you're playing with fire with respect to variable initialization, but it is good to get into the habit of explicitly initializing variables to avoid this pitfall.

 Names in C are *case sensitive* so "x" and "X" refer to different variables.
 Names can contain digits and underscores (_), but may not begin with a digit.
 Multiple variables can be declared after the type by separating them with commas.
 C is a classical "compile time" language --- the names of the variables, their types, and their implementations are all flushed out by the compiler at compile time (as opposed to figuring such details out at run time like an interpreter).